Pepper Rodgers: Executive career

 At 69, Rodgers was considered for the Washington Redskins' head coaching position before Norv Turner's eventual firing during the 2000 season.
 He was instead appointed the team's vice president of football operations, a position in which he served from 2001 to 2004.

 Writing career

 Rodgers wrote Fourth and Long Gone, a novel published in 1985 that is a bawdy roman à clef of his experiences as a college football coach and recruiter.
 He also wrote Pepper!: The autobiography of an unconventional coach with Al Thomy.

 Later years

 Rodgers later lived in Reston, Virginia, where he died on May 14, 2020, at the age of 88.
+He was married to actress Janet Lake.